TRUST ADMINISTRATION CALIFORNIA

 What If An Asset Is Left Out of a Trust?

-As we mentioned earlier, you may have found a number of assets which had never been put into the “box” of the trust.
+As we mentioned earlier, you may have found a number of assets that had never been put into the “box” of the trust.
 Let’s go back and talk about that now.

 You can think of a Living Trust like a box, and the Trust documents like distribution instructions written on the side of that box.
 As the Trustee, you are now the treasurer, but not the owner of the box.